harpb/public-camp/README.md

 We'll start you off with three basic models to get the camp going:

-- User
- -  We'll keep things simple and use Django's stock user: django.contrib.auth.models.User
+- User: We'll keep things simple and use Django's stock user: django.contrib.auth.models.User
-- Camp
- - This includes the very basic details of summer camp: its name, start datetime, and end datetime
+- Camp: This includes the very basic details of summer camp: its name, start datetime, and end datetime
-- Attendee
- - We keep track of camp attendees, both campers and counselors
+- Attendee: We keep track of camp attendees, both campers and counselors

-User (Django)

-Camp
-name
-starts_at
-ends_at

-Attendee
-user (fk to User)
-role (camper or counselor)

 ## Here's what we want

 Campers want to have tons of fun!

 ## How to get started
+a

-- Fork git repo
+1. Fork git repo
-- In the base folder, set up a virtual environment using `virtualenv venv`
+1. In the base folder, set up a virtual environment using `virtualenv venv`
-- Activate virtualenv by running `. venv/bin/activate`
+1. Activate virtualenv by running `. venv/bin/activate`
-- Install pip requirements by running `pip install -r requirements.txt`
+1. Install pip requirements by running `pip install -r requirements.txt`
-- Run the initial migrations
+1. Run the initial migrations with `./manage.py migrate`
- - `./manage.py migrate`
-- Create you own user so you can login to the admin panel
+1. Create you own user so you can login to the admin panel with `./manage.py createsuperuser`
- - `./manage.py createsuperuser`
-- Run the local server
+1. Run the local web server with `./manage.py runserver`
- - `./manage.py runserver`
-- Check to see if it works by visiting: http://localhost:8000/admin/
+1. Check to see if it works by visiting: http://localhost:8000/admin/
-- If that works, then you're on your way!
+1. If that works, then you're on your way!
 If you get an error, please reach out to us and we'll help you get it working (we know this is hard!)

-## The Project
+## The asdf